PhilipGibbs/Lebesgue/References.md

 ### Henri Lebesgue (1914), *Letter to Julius Pal*, described in (Pal 1920)
 In this letter Henri Pal proposed his universal covering problem

+### J. Pál, (1920). "Über ein elementares Variationsproblem".
+Danske Mat.-Fys.
+Meddelelser III.
+2.
+Pal reported the problem posed to him by Lebesgue and set the first upper bound with a cover of area 0.84529946

+### R. Sprague, (1936). "Über ein elementares Variationsproblem".
+Matematiska Tidsskrift Ser.
+B: 96–99
+Sprague showed that a region of Pal's cover can be removed reducing the area to 0.844137708436

 ### G.F.D.
 Duff (1980), "A smaller universal cover for sets of unit diameter", C. R. Math.
 Acad.
 Sci.
 2 (1980), 37–42
 A smaller universal cover was found for the case where the cover is not required to be convex